 Please refer to the technical documentation of each OAuth provider for more information on each field.

-In case authentication is provided by the Publisher’s website instead of using social login, we get and store the fields below from the authentication provider (the Publisher’s website):
+In case authentication is provided by the Publisher’s website, we get the fields below from the authentication provider (the Publisher’s website) and we store them:

 - Name: The display name that the Publisher decides to show from your profile on the website (it might be a nickname or a real name, depending on the website).